Hashnode/support/CONTRIBUTING.md

 If you have peeked in our codebase and realized how you can fix a problem or if you know how to add a new feature, well done!
 If not, don’t worry - just pick an easy or good-first issue and get started to fix it.

 - To contribute your code to Hashnode Support, you’ll need to make a pull request from your fork of Hashnode Guide repository.
-This development workflow using Git may look daunting at first, but it is not if you follow this guide that we have prepared for you.
+This development workflow using Git may look daunting at first, but there are [multiple articles](https://hashnode.com/n/github) on Hashnode that will help you understand Git workflow better.

-- When you make a pull request, please provide all the necessary information requested by prompts in the pull request body.
+- When you make a pull request, please provide all the necessary information in the pull request body.
 Also, make sure that the code you’re submitting is well documented and tested.

 ## Spreading the word of mouth